CedoispirDB/CaptureTheCatJava/README.md

 - Make options menu
     - Make option to choose between looking directions
 - Get better sounds for the cats
-- Work in the player bounding limits
 - Work on the game's UI
-- Inventory
-    - Be able to remove itens from Inventory
-    - Two options remove the last added or choose with mouse

 For later:
 - Figure it out how to save users storage